M H L T 1001 Introduction To Music (MOTR MUSC 100): 3 semester hours

 This class will explore the musical traditions and instruments of the countries of East Asia - China, Japan, and Korea.
 Much of the legendary founding of music and musical instruments originated on the Asian continent and transplanted along the Silk Road (trade routes from India, Persia and the Mediterranean) to the Far East.
 We will examine some of the world's most amazing sounds of the Orient.

-M H L T 1180 Musical Journal Through Africa: 3 semester hours
+M H L T 1180 Musical Journey Through Africa: 3 semester hours

 This introduction to musical cultures of Africa provides a snapshot of African music south of the Sahara, or sub-Saharan Africa.
 We will explore the extraordinary rich and diverse musical traditions through the sounds and rhythms of its people.
 Highlights of the course include the introduction to a wise range of authentic musical instruments from Africa.